stefanwalther/qliksense-extension-tutorial/docs/05-Improving-the-Hello-World-Experience.md

 {{image "images/05/05_PreviewImg_After.png"}}

 {{#hint}}
 As of version 1.0 or 1.1 of Qlik Sense the expected dimensions of the image are not clearly defined.
-It works best if you choose 140x123 pixels.
+It works best if you choose 140x123 pixels or a multiple of this ratio.
 {{/hint}}